The basics of signal amplification

 Signal amplification and noise go hand in hand, but a detailed discussion of this topic would make an already-overlong article even harder to digest.
 In lieu of a deep dive, here are some troubleshooting tips for noisy amplifiers:

 Keep any resistance in series with weak signals as low as practical to minimize Johnson–Nyquist noise.
-If you’re running into op-amp issues, lowering the value of feedback resistors might also help.
+It's common for audiophiles to obsess over op-amp noise specs, but the bulk of noise in most high-gain amplifiers comes from resistors.

 Keep all signal wiring short.
 If you need to run it some distance, use twisted pair or coax.

 Use low-ESR decoupling capacitors around high-speed digital circuitry that is a part of the same device — and keep the digital bits at an arm’s length on the PCB.
-If in doubt, sprinkle 100 nF MLCC capacitors generously across the PCB.
+If in doubt, sprinkle 1 µF MLCCs generously across the PCB.

-Use ferrite beads or small resistors on high-speed data busses and on the voltage supply lines ahead of digital circuitry section whenever practical; these can control inrush currents and reduce voltage spikes and EMI.
+Use ferrite beads on high-speed data busses and on the voltage supply lines ahead of digital circuitry section whenever practical; these can control inrush currents and reduce voltage spikes and EMI.

 Don’t use trashy power supplies.
 That includes no-name USB wall warts.
 As a last resort, batteries will always provide cleaner power than a switching power supply.